RocketChat/docs-old/contributing/google-summer-of-code-2020/README.md

     * ~Improve the changelog generation getting more information from the PRs like description, images, etc;~ (already done)
     * Accept a new format of PR titles (conventional changelog);
     * Add a validation system for PRs titles via GitHub Actions;
+    * Add a tooling to preview the generated changelog for the PR
     * Add new top level of separation for product type (like Enterprise and Community) based on labels

 ### Alexa Skill(s) Improvement